 - No Referrals: no referrals

-Inactive Referral Expiration Threshold: This setting designates how long the system allows a referral to remain in the Community Queue with no client activity (referral сheck-in, services, assessments, program enrollments, status assessments, program exits, or notes).
+Inactive Referral Expiration Threshold: This setting designates how long the system allows a referral to remain in the Community Queue with no client activity (referral сheck-in, services, assessments, program enrollments, status assessments, program exits, program notes, or referral notes).
 The default setting for a new Community Queue is “None.”
 System administrators can set the threshold between 1 and 720 days.
 Once a client meets the Inactive Referral Expiration Threshold, the system automatically changes the referral status to “Expired” and moves it to the Denied tab.

-Matching Process: this setting defines whether staff members designated as matchmakers (assigned by Access Role) have the ability to reassign Community Queue referrals to agencies other than their own.
+Matching Process: this setting defines whether staff members designated as matchmakers (assigned by Access Role) can reassign Community Queue referrals to agencies other than their own.
 There are three available settings:

 - Agency Controlled: Users can only reassign referrals to programs within their agency.

 - If you select “Agency Controlled,” the Agency Limit field will appear.

 - Select a value from the Agency Limit picklist to designate the number of eligible clients that will be displayed when the Community Queue is searched.
 (If you select “None,” there will be no limit on the number of clients shown.)